 I have tried, with limited success, to decode the rest of the names and my efforts can be accessed here, in an annotated pdf file.

-The present transcription was made from one of two copies owned by Bradford City Library.
-The only other copy in existence is thought to be in the British Library.
 The text has been faithfully followed, including printing errors, though the page layout has had to be disregarded.
 This version, which includes photographs of the original plates, can be accessed here.

 After his daughter’s

 death in November 1863, William Peel commissioned a memorial window in